sehrschlechtYT/KeepItems/readme.md

 ## Filters

-There are currently 5 filters.
+There are currently 6 filters.
 You can add your own filters by using the [KeepItems API](#api).

 - Everything (All items are filtered)
 - Material (checks the type of the item)
 - Custom Name (checks the custom name of the item)
+- Custom Model Data (checks the type and custom model data of the item)
 - Support for the [Custom Crafting](https://www.spigotmc.org/resources/customcrafting-advanced-custom-recipe-plugin-1-16-1-19-free.55883/) plugin
 - Support for the [Executable Items](https://www.spigotmc.org/resources/custom-items-free-executable-items.77578/) plugin